Jeffro80/DAND_Communicate_Findings/README.md

 I had to perform some cleaning on the data in order to get the plots to work.
 For instance, the filtered data resulted in there being no data from Q4 2005 and Q1 2006 which caused errors.
 I had to remove these categories to get the plots to work.
 I also had to create columns to hold the bins for some variables so that I could plot them correctly.

+During the analyis I was required to engineer new features to assist with my analysis.
+This included creating new columns to hold the Loan completed value or creating bins for attributes such as Debt-to-income ratio or Credit score.

 ## Key Insights for Presentation

 I will start by presenting the question of what impacts on the likelihood of a loan being paid off.
 I'll present the overall proportion of loans that are paid off and provide some insight into how the loan data is structured - the key trends in areas like term, employment, loan quarters etc. I'll then present the proportions of loan completion by term, loan origination quarter, debt to income ratio, monthly loan payments.